raub/gsom_console/README.md

 - [x] Console output for executed commands
 - [x] Save specific variables to configuration files
 - [x] Save all CVARs, aliases, etc. to files
+- [x] Dump all console content to text file.

 **Input and Binding Integration**